HTTP - Requests

 Request-Line = Method SP Request-URI SP HTTP-Version CRLF

-Let's discuss each of the part mentioned in Request-Line.
+Let's discuss each of the parts mentioned in the Request-Line.

-The request Method indicates the method to be performed on the resource identified by the given Request-URI.
-The method is case-sensitive ans should always be mentioned uppercase.
-Following are supported methods in HTTP/1.1
+The request method indicates the method to be performed on the resource identified by the given Request-URI.
+The method is case-sensitive and should always be mentioned in uppercase.
+The following table lists all the supported methods in HTTP/1.1.

 |S.N.||Method and Description|